14 Linear discriminant analysis

 This LDA approach is widely applicable, but it is useful to check the underlying assumptions on which it depends: (1) that the cluster structure corresponding to each class forms an ellipse, showing that the class is consistent with a sample from a multivariate normal distribution, and (2) that the variance of values around each mean is nearly the same.
 Figure 14.2 and Figure 14.3 illustrates two datasets, of which only one is consistent with these assumptions.
 Other parametric models, such as quadratic discriminant analysis or logistic regression, also depend on assumptions about the data which should be validated.

 To check the equal and elliptical variance-covariance assumption, generate points on the surface of an ellipse corresponding to the variance-covariance for each group.
-When watching these ellipses in a tour, they should similar in all projections.
+When watching these ellipses in a tour, they should look similar in all projections.

 Code